vzvca/hoc-tcl/README.md

  ````

 The bytecode is generated in a list kept in global variable `::todo`, bytecode instructions are pushed during parsing.
 Once a complete line has been parsed, the bytecode is assembled using `::tcl::unsupported::assemble` which evaluates it at the same time.
 The result is printed.

+## Stage 5

+Adding control flow `if ... else` and `while` loops.
+They get compiled to TCL bytecode and can be nested.